NCEAS/metadig-r/README.md

 str(results)
 ```

-The returned `results` provides a status of the check which can include "PASS", "FAIL" or "INFO" and output describing
+The returned `results` provides a status of the check which can include "PASS", "FAILURE" or "INFO" and output describing
 the results of the check.

 ## Installation